codenotary/codenotary.io/pages/privacy-statement.md

 ## **6\.
 Newsletter**

-vChain offers you a newsletter and whitepaper service free of charge.
+CodeNotary offers you a newsletter and whitepaper service free of charge.
 To send out this newsletter, we use the US-service MailChimp.
 Our newsletter contains information on our company, our products, and current offers, provided that you have registered for the newsletter.

 The data that needs to be stored when you sign up will be sent to and stored at MailChimp.
-After registration, the service (vChain, MailChimp) will send you an E-Mail to confirm your sign up.
+After registration, the service (CodeNotary, MailChimp) will send you an E-Mail to confirm your sign up.
 For more information on MailChimp privacy policy visit: Https://Mailchimp.Com/Legal/Privacy/.

 You can unsubscribe from the newsletter at any time by clicking on the unsubscribe link in the email, or by contacting us via [info@vchain.us][3] and we will unsubscribe you from our newsletter.

 ### **Consent, right of objection**

-You have the right to withdraw at any time your declaration of consent to the collection and use of your personal data by vChain.
+You have the right to withdraw at any time your declaration of consent to the collection and use of your personal data by CodeNotary.
 We would like to inform you that after withdrawal of your consent, the future and current provision of services may be restricted or made impossible.
 Should you require further information, wish to withdraw your consent, or object to the use of your user data, please contact Support at info@vchain.com.
 Each newsletter contains a footer including a link to unsubscribe from our newsletter.

 [1]: https://www.vchain.us/
 [2]: https://codenotary.io/